KKoovalsky/NotSoSoftUart/readme.md

 ## What do You need to run it

-To run NSSU You need a processor which has two timers (one for TX and the second one for RX) and GPIO capable of handling falling/raising edge interrupts.
+To run NSSU You need a processor which has at least two timers (one for TX and the second one for RX) and GPIO capable of handling falling/raising edge interrupts.

 ## How does it work